GripZViSx/Quiz-App/README.md

 1. It's usage is quiet simple, there's an [questions.json](https://github.com/GripZViSx/Quiz-App/blob/main/api/request_files/questions.json) file in `api/request_files`.
 It contains questions, options, answers.

 2. One of the routes in back-end serves this file.
-Then my client-side javascript file fetches if using `fetch()` .
+Then client-side javascript file fetches if using `fetch()` .

 3. The data is then sorted accordingly and applied on containers/elements in `/questions`.